What is Organisational Resilience?

 - Demonstrate high levels of confidence to respond to emerging threats

 - Align the resilience capability with key inter-dependencies

 - Regularly provide assurance to the board and other key stakeholders

 Developed in collaboration with leading Australian organisations operating in high risk industries both nationally and internationally, this framework is based on the International Benchmarking on Organisational Resilience.

-The framework is aligned with International and Australian standards including: ISO 31000, the Australasian Inter-service Incident Management System (AIIMS), the Prevention, Preparedness, Response and Recovery (PPPR) principles, AS/NZS 5050 and the Australian Federal Governments Critical Infrastructure Resilience Strategy for owners and operators of critical infrastructure.
+The framework is aligned with International and Australian standards including: ISO 31000, the Australasian Inter-service Incident Management System (AIIMS), the Prevention, Preparedness, Response and Recovery (PPPR) principles, AS/NZS 5050, HB 167-2006 Security Risk Management Standard and the Australian Federal Government’s Critical Infrastructure Resilience Strategy for owners and operators of critical infrastructure.

 “An organisation may have exhaustive risk management processes, detailed plans and experienced individuals but; if a team comes together in a crisis and they are unable to demonstrate critical thinking capabilities, they may not be effective.
 Critical thinking skills developed at all levels within an organisation – and evident during BAU – is one of the leading indicators of organisational resilience.”

-Download the Harvard Business Review submission containing case study examples including: NSW State Emergency Service; Qantas; Lend Lease Group, Transfield Services and Westpac Banking Corporation.
+Download our Harvard Business Review submission containing case study examples including: NSW State Emergency Service; Qantas; Lendlease Group, Transfield Services and Westpac Banking Corporation.
 Or the technical version here.